danikav/Access_Aid_Project/README.md

-# Access Aid is an app to help individuals with disabilities to find locations that can cater to their needs
+# Access Aid is an app to help individuals with disabilities to find businesses that can cater to their needs

 -----------------------------------------------------------------------------